Latest Temperatures

 Sunny

-Scattered showers.
-Cloudy, with a low around 54.
-South wind around 5 mph.
+A chance of showers and thunderstorms, mainly before 5am.
+Patchy fog.
+Otherwise, cloudy, with a low around 65.
+Southeast wind 5 to 10 mph.
 Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Tuesday